 West Lea School are working with us to provide a supported internship programme.

-You will be assigned a job coach who will help you find the right job.
-They will support you during your internship, and make sure you are confident travelling to work.
+You will be assigned a job coach who will help you find the right job and support you during your internship.
+If you’re unable to travel on your own to the work placement, you will be given independent travel training.

 You will be working four days a week in your job and one day with a tutor learning work place skills.